"IA Projects on Positive Energy Districts" workshop

 - Plenary presentation

-- Group debate: Have small groups share lessons from their own experience, harvest those lessons and capture them in a blog to be shared after the event
+- Group debate: Small groups shared lessons from their own experience, harvested those lessons, and captured them in a blog to be shared after the event

 - A better understanding of conditions for effective upscaling

-- A better understanding of conditions for effective project and personal learning
+- A better understanding of the barriers within large projects and conditions for effective project management

-- Shared their own lessons and experiences on how to share and capture lessons more effectively in large consortia with multiple case studies
+- Shared participants’ lessons and experiences on how to manage large projects, and share and capture lessons more effectively in large consortia with multiple case studies